msbasilisco/dowear-backend/README.md

-# Dowear - Backend
+# dowear: a buy and sell app

 ## Overview
-This repository contains the backend implementation of Dowear.
+This repository contains the backend implementation of dowear.
 The backend is built using Node.js, Express.js, Sequelize, and MySQL.
 It provides APIs to support user authentication, product listings, shopping cart functionality, and checkout processes.

 ## Features
 - User authentication and authorization.